negative-space/genius-docs/models/extras/1_4_signals.rst

 @pre_* @post_*
 ###########

-There is entire collection of extras that add signal handlers:
+There is entire collection of annotations that add signal handlers:

 @pre_save
     Executes code before model save